agroce/cs569sp16/projects/alghamha/ReadMe.md

                         The length/Memory.
 The default value is 100 -f [{True,False}], --FaultsEnabled [{True,False}]
                         Save Test Case when Failure is discovered.
-The default value is False
+The default value is True
   -c [{True,False}], --CoverageEnabled [{True,False}]
                         Report Code coverage.
-The default value is False -r [{True,False}], --RunningEnabled [{True,False}]
+The default value is True -r [{True,False}], --RunningEnabled [{True,False}]
                         Check Coverage on the fly while running.
-The default value is False
+The default value is True
   -a [{prop,grouping}], --algorithm [{prop,grouping}]
                         There are 2 Algorithms implemented here.
 The first is called [prop] that uses Random selections based on